close

 Key points

-• Most older people receiving aged care services express a willingness to discuss the end of life, preferring not to ‘leave it too late’ and valuing honest communication with clarity of meaning.
-Some older people or their family members will avoid discussing prognosis and the end of life.
-Cultural differences may also influence the level and type of information people will want to receive.
+• Most older people in aged care settings are willing to discuss the end of life, preferring not to 'leave it too late' and valuing transparency.
+Other older people or their family members will avoid discussing prognosis and the end of life.
+Cultural differences may also influence the level and type of information people want to receive.

-• The evidence suggests sensitive, ongoing communication about what someone might expect at the end of life can increase the likelihood that they receive high-quality palliative care and care that aligns well with their personal wishes.
-Family satisfaction with care is also increased with the duration and frequency of open and patient-centred end-of-life discussions.
+• The evidence suggests that sensitive, ongoing communication about what someone might expect at the end of life can increase the likelihood of receiving high-quality palliative care and care that aligns well with their wishes.
+Family satisfaction with care also increases with the duration and frequency of open and patient-centred end-of-life discussions.

-Good communication between people with life-limiting illnesses and their health care professionals is important for achieving a high quality of palliative care and positive end-of-life experiences for older people and their families.
-[1, 2] Open and sensitive communication can enhance a person’s knowledge of their condition, the potential benefits and side effects of treatments, as well as their prognosis.
-[1] It also presents an opportunity to explain the purpose and benefits of palliative care for the individual and the family unit.
-These discussions can help a person develop a realistic understanding of what the future might entail, empowering them to make active plans around any personal life goals, as well as for their future care.
-[3] Quality communication can also strengthen the relationship and trust between the older person and family and the health professionals providing care, increasing the likelihood the person will receive services that reflect their needs.
-[3]
+Good communication between people with life-limiting illnesses and their healthcare professionals is important for achieving a high quality of palliative care and positive end-of-life experiences for older people and their families.
+[1-3] Open and sensitive communication can enhance a person's knowledge of their condition, any potential benefits and side effects of treatments, and their prognosis.
+[1, 4] It also presents an opportunity to explain the purpose and benefits of palliative care for the individual and the family unit.
+These discussions can help a person develop a realistic understanding of the future, empowering them to make active plans around any personal life goals and for their future care.
+[5] Quality communication can also strengthen the relationship and trust between health professionals and those they care for, increasing the likelihood that people will receive needed services.
+[5]

-When health professionals involve families of aged care residents in detailed discussions about goals of care and keep them updated on changes and deterioration, family members appear more likely to see the need to move from a curative approach to palliative-oriented care.
+When healthcare professionals involve families of aged care residents in detailed discussions about goals of care and keep them updated on their worsening quality of life, family members appear more likely to see the need to move from a curative approach to palliative-oriented care.
 [2] Clear and open communication that death is a probability for older people in aged care and that it may be impending for their loved one might, therefore, prevent families from requesting burdensome interventions near the end of life.
-[2, 4] Overall, the evidence suggests that open conversations at the end of life can contribute to improving a dying person’s quality of life.
-[5]
+[2, 4] Overall, the evidence suggests that open conversations at the end of life can improve a dying person's quality of life.
+[6]

 Whose role is it to initiate discussions of end of life?

-Most older people in aged care settings express a willingness to discuss the end of life, preferring not to ‘leave it too late’ and valuing honesty and clarity in communication with health professionals.
-[6] These conversations may be initiated by the person, a family member, or an informal carer.
-They might also be introduced by a health care professional such as a registered nurse within an aged care facility [1] or the person’s regular general practitioner.
-[7] Ideally goals of care discussions based on a shared understanding of a likely prognosis should start 6 to 12 months before death and prior to a crisis event such as hospitalisation.
-[8] They should also continue to take place until the person’s death.
-[9]
+Most older people in aged care settings are willing to discuss the end of life, preferring not to 'leave it too late' and valuing transparency.
+[7] The person, a family member, or an informal carer may initiate these conversations.
+They might also be introduced by a health care professional, such as a Registered Nurse within an aged care facility [1, 4] or the person's regular General Practitioner.
+[8] it is suggested that goals of care discussions based on a shared understanding of a likely prognosis ideally occur 6 to 12 months before death and before a crisis event such as hospitalisation.
+[9] They should also continue to take place until the person's death.
+[10]

-For people living with dementia, the evidence suggests end-of-life conversations involving the family should start as early as possible and be ongoing.
-[16] This can help create a system of support around the family, providing them with time to process the terminal nature of dementia.
-It may also facilitate advance care planning while the person with dementia is still able to make decisions.
-[2, 4, 16] In a time of crisis, family members (or a non-family substitute decision-maker) may become central in communicating the person’s wishes to aged care staff or to acute care staff if the person with dementia is transferred to the emergency department or hospitalised.
-[17] For more information on end-of-life considerations for people with dementia, see the evidence themes Advance Care Planning and Palliative Care in the Dementia Care section of the Hub.
+For people living with dementia, the evidence suggests that end-of-life conversations involving the family should start as early as possible and be ongoing.
+[17] This can help create a system of support around the family, providing them with time to process the terminal nature of dementia.
+It may also facilitate advance care planning while a person living with dementia can still make decisions.
+[2-4, 17] In a crisis, family members (or a non-family substitute decision-maker) may become central in communicating the person's wishes to aged or acute care staff if the person living with dementia is transferred to the Emergency Department or hospitalised.

-End-of-life communication with people from diverse cultural or ethnic backgrounds and their families requires a culturally informed approach that respects and responds to individual differences in past experiences, beliefs, and values.
-For example, some cultures exclude the dying person from discussions of prognosis [4] while others may have different ways of interpretating the meaning of pain, suffering and grief (e.g., as a test of spiritual faith).
-[18, 19] Language barriers may also come to the fore during end-of-life discussions.
-Professional interpreters may be necessary during these important and sensitive conversations and may be preferable to relying on family members to interpret.
 [18]

+End-of-life communication with people from diverse cultural or ethnic backgrounds and their families requires careful consideration.
+Some cultures exclude the dying person from discussions of prognosis [4], whilst others may express pain and grief or view mental illness or dementia differently from the healthcare team.
+[3, 19] Language barriers may also be prominent during end-of-life discussions.
+Professional interpreters may be necessary during these important and sensitive conversations and are preferable to relying on family members to interpret the information.
+[19]

-This evidence theme on communication at end of life is a summary of one of the key topics identified by a scoping review of the palliative care research.
-If you need more information on this topic, try using the PubMed search below.
+This evidence theme on communication at the end of life summarises one of the key topics identified by a scoping review of the palliative care research.
+If you need more specific or comprehensive information on this topic, try using the PubMed search below.

-We identified three systematic reviews, summarising 61 studies, that discussed communication at the end of life in aged care settings.
-[1, 4, 20] These included residential aged care facilities [1, 4] and mixed settings, including home and residential facilities.
-[20] Together the evidence suggests communication at end of life is effective when it:
+We identified five reviews that discussed communication at the end of life in aged care settings.
+[1, 4, 20-22] The evidence suggests communication at the end of life is effective when it:

-• takes place in a dedicated space appropriate for sensitive conversations.
-[1, 4, 20]
+• Occurs in a dedicated space appropriate for sensitive conversations.
+[1, 4]

 End-of-life conversations are also reported to:

-• promote patient-centred, less aggressive, and comfort-orientated care at the end of life.
-This includes a decrease in unplanned hospital admissions and length of hospital stay in the last month of life.
-[4, 20]
+• Decrease unplanned hospital admissions and length of hospital stay in the last month of life (although not significantly).

-One review reported a concern that studies used varying definitions of ‘end of life’ and what end-of-life conversations should involve.
+One review reported a concern that studies used varying definitions of 'end of life' and what end-of-life conversations should involve.
 [4] This may reduce the degree of certainty we might have about the reported outcomes of end-of-life communication.
-For example, communication at end of life might cover the withdrawal of life-sustaining treatments, care goals, advance directives, symptom management, prognosis, or care for psychological, spiritual, and existential problems.
-Some studies defined end of life communication simply as a ‘talk’ about the resident’s condition and medical treatment.
+For example, communication at the end of life might cover the withdrawal of life-sustaining treatments, care goals, advance directives, symptom management, prognosis, or care for psychological, spiritual, and existential problems.
+Some studies defined a talk about the resident's condition and medical treatment as 'end-of-life communication'.
 [4]

-• Investigate opportunities to develop skills and confidence in conducting discussions on end of life with those in your care, their family and other supporters.
+• Investigate opportunities to develop skills and confidence in discussing end-of-life care with older people, their families and other supporters.

 • Be aware of the personal impact of conducting emotionally charged discussions on end-of-life issues with people and their families.
 Reach out for help if you are feeling stressed or experiencing grief.
 The ELDAC self-care room provides ideas to help, as well as access to relevant resources in a variety of formats.